bho9668/likebook-next/README.md

 ## Techs Stack

-To achieve this project, we'll use the MERN Stack and the NextJS React Framework
+To achieve this project, I'll use:
+- The MERN Stack (MongoDB: database, Express: back-end, React: front-end, NodeJS: front-end)
+- The NextJS Framework

+This project is more back-end focused.